Updated January 2004

 Audiologists also are involved in the treatment of persons with vestibular disorders.
 They participate as full members of balance treatment teams to recommend and carry out treatment and rehabilitation of impairments of vestibular function.

 Audiologists provide audiologic treatment services for infants and children with hearing impairment and their families.
 These services may include clinical treatment, home intervention, family support, and case management.

-The audiologist is the member of the implant team (e.g., cochlear implants, middle ear implantable hearing aids, fully implantable hearing aids, bone anchored hearing aids, and all other amplification/signal processing devices) who determines audiologic candidacy based on hearing and communication information.
+The audiologist is a member of the implant team (e.g., cochlear implants, middle ear implantable hearing aids, fully implantable hearing aids, bone-anchored hearing aids, and all other amplification/signal processing devices) who determines audiologic candidacy based on hearing and communication information.
 The audiologist provides pre and post surgical assessment, counseling, and all aspects of audiologic treatment including auditory training, rehabilitation, implant programming, and maintenance of implant hardware and software.